 In other words, Microsoft has lagged behind of its major competitors such as Apple and Samsung in terms of introducing innovative products and services and adding innovative features and capabilities to its current portfolio of products and services.
 While competitors have been busy to introduce innovative products such as Apple Watch and Samsung SMART TV, Microsoft has not launched an innovative product or services during the past several years.

 2. Loss of leadership position in internet browser segment is a noteworthy weakness associated with Microsoft.
 Microsoft’s Internet Explorer was a leading browser application with market share of more than 90% for about two decades since the beginning of the 1990s.
-However, Internet Explorer has been quickly losing its market share since the launch of Google Chrome in September 2008.
-As it is illustrated in Figure 3 below, currently total Microsoft market share in internet browser segments accounts for only 20,57% and leadership spot has been lost to Alphabet’s (Google) Chrome, which possesses 42,47% of the global market share…
+However, Internet Explorer was quick to lose its market share since the launch of Google Chrome in September 2008.
+In 2015 the company launched Microsoft Edge, as a successor of Internet Explorer, but this browser is also far behind market leaders such as Chrome, Safari and Firefox…

 Microsoft Corporation Report contains a full version of Microsoft SWOT Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Microsoft.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Microsoft.
 Moreover, the report contains analyses of Microsoft leadership, organizational structure, business strategy and organizational culture.
-The report also comprises discussions of Microsoft marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Microsoft marketing strategy, ecosystem and addresses issues of corporate social responsibility.